Undergraduate Philosophy Major Requirements

 - courses repeated for credit can be applied toward the major by petition only

-The major in Philosophy must satisfy the six Core Requirements (eight courses total).
+The major in Philosophy must satisfy the 6 core requirements (8 courses total).
 These requirements are described in the General Catalog.
-To satisfy the Core Requirements, the major must take EIGHT courses from the table below.
+To satisfy the core requirements, the major must take 8courses from the table below.